When is the best time to visit Buenos Aires?

 For more detailed information visit our When To Go section.

-How do I get local currency in Buenos Aires?
+What currency do I need in Buenos Aires?

 What places combine well with Buenos Aires?